 Also, if you have the time, I’d encourage you to read my post How to Afford to Feed Your Family.
 My philosophy behind feeding my family is more important than the actual numbers.

-How much do I spend on groceries each week?
+How much do I spend on groceries for my family of 10?

 2017 podcast on our Aldi Grocery List & Budget: